Fraaq/simplediscordbot/README.md

 7. Rock Paper and Scissors game<br>
 8. Random number in range, based on user input<br>
 9. Guess the number game<br>
-10. Convert currency to another currency
+10. Convert currency to another currency<br>
+11. Simple chat system

 <h1>How to use it </h1>
 1.<a href="https://www.geeksforgeeks.org/how-to-install-pip-on-windows/"> Install pip</a><br>
 2.<a href="https://www.geeksforgeeks.org/how-to-install-a-python-module/"> Install modules</a> (pip install discord,python-dotenv,wikipedia,qrcode,forex-python)<br>
 3. Create .env file in main directory and add " TOKEN='YOURSUPERSECRETTOKEN' " replace the YOURSUPERSECRETTOKEN with your <a href="https://www.writebots.com/discord-bot-token/" >bot token</a> <br>
-4. Customize your <a href="https://github.com/Anonym-Guy/simplediscordbot/blob/main/text/text.txt">own words</a>, <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/images">images</a> and <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/ban%20words">banned words</a>
+4. Customize your <a href="https://github.com/Anonym-Guy/simplediscordbot/blob/main/text/text.txt">own words</a>, <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/images">images</a> and <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/ban%20words">banned words</a><br>
+5.Customize your bot response name for chat system (change the array "name_to_react" on bottom of the file to what you want)

 <h1>Commands</h1>
 <b>!text</b> (random text from text.txt file) <br>